 If the staff member doesn't have a TFN they should apply for one immediately, the employer can insert a temporary place holding TFN if required.

-Microkeeper only reports active staff with a PAYG or Gross value greater than 0 to the ATO.
+Microkeeper only reports on staff that were included in a payrun with PAYG tax or Gross value greater than 0 to the ATO.

 Thus, when an employee is receiving their last payslip from the business, this must be marked as Final.

-The Terminate button on the Payslip will set the Employee as Terminated set the Termination date and mark the Payslip as Final.
+The Final button on the Payslip will set the Employee as Terminated set the Termination date and mark the Payslip as Final.

 This will be the last time time the employee is included in an STP report.

-If an employee is rehired or reactivated a few easy steps need to be followed.
+If an employee is rehired or reactivated a few steps need to be followed.

 The next time the employee is included in a payrun, their payslip will not be marked as Final and the ATO will know you have commenced work again.